Universal Approximation with Quadratic Deep Networks: Discussions and Conclusion

+The rational for the first theorem is easily understandable.
+Since it is commonly known that a conventional network with one hidden layer is a universal approximator, the best thing we can do to justify the quadratic network is to find a class of functions that can be more efficiently approximated by a quadratic network than with a conventional network.
+By the first theorem, the quadratic network is indeed more efficient than the conventional counterpart.\\

+The previous studies demonstrate that any function of $n-$variables that is not constant along any direction cannot be well represented by a fully-connected ReLU network with no more than $n-1$ neurons in each layer [16].
+However, breaking this network width bound, our second theorem states that when a radial function is not constant in any direction, the network width $4$ is sufficient for a ReLU quadratic network to approximate the function accurately.
+Since it is more convenient to represent a nonlinear function with more nonlinear neurons, the incapability of conventional networks can be compensated by quadratic networks.
+Theorem 2 implies a slimmer and/or sparser width-bounded universal approximator. \\

-Most importantly, our Theorem 3 shows that quadratic networks are advantageous in terms of expressibility and efficiency.
-By calculating a quadratic function of input variables, quadratic neurons create second-order terms naturally.
-The second-order terms serve as nonlinear building blocks that are different from nonlinearity generated with nonlinear activation, and clearly preferred from the perspective of the Algebraic Fundamental Theorem.
-Accurately forming any polynomial allows global computation and high efficiency relative to the popular piece-wise approximation with conventional linear neurons in a deep network.
-In our quadratic network construction, both the depth and width are limited, while all previous universal approximators based on ReLU can be either too wide or too deep to achieve a high approximation accuracy.
+Our third theorem is inspiring that a general polynomial function can be exactly expressed by a quadratic network via ReLU activation in a novel way of data-driven network-based algebraic factorization.
+Although third theorem assumes the ReLU activation function, considering ReLU is arguably the most important activation function, it makes a great sense in illustrating the capacity of quadratic networks.
+Most importantly, Theorem 3 shows that quadratic networks are advantageous in terms of expressibility and efficiency.
+By calculating a quadratic function of input variables, quadratic neurons create second-order terms.
+The second-order terms serve as nonlinear building blocks that are different from non-linearity generated only through nonlinear activation, and clearly preferred from the perspective of the Algebraic Fundamental Theorem.
+Accurately forming a polynomial allows global computation and high efficiency as compared to the popular piece-wise approximation with conventional neurons in a deep network.
+In our quadratic network construction, both the depth and width are limited, while all previous universal approximators based on ReLU are either too wide or too deep to achieve a high approximation accuracy.
 This fact suggests that quadratic networks could potentially minimize the number of neurons and free parameters for superior machine learning performance.
-It is surprising that although every quadratic neuron possesses the number parameters three times as many as that of a conventional neuron, quadratic networks can use less parameters than the conventional counterparts in important cases, such as the presentation of radial functions and the approximation to multivariate polynomials. \\
+It is surprising that although every quadratic neuron possesses a number of parameters three times as many as that of the corresponding conventional neuron, quadratic networks can use less parameters than the conventional counterparts in important cases, such as the presentation of radial functions and the approximation to multivariate polynomials.\\